Dhr0nCrash/Dhr0nCrash/README.md

-- 👋 Hi, 👋 Hi, I’m @Dhr0nCrashR... or am I?
+- 👋 Hi, I’m @Dhr0nCrashR... or am I?
 Honestly, I’m still waiting for the identity crisis to resolve.
 Could be me.
 Could be someone else.
 Stay tuned. 🤷‍♂️
 - 👀 I’m interested in ...
 Mastering the art of procrastination, one task at a time
 - 🌱 I’m currently learning ...
 How to make sense of my life’s to-do list.
 So far, no luck.
 - 💞️ I’m looking to collaborate on ...
 Building a time machine, so I can finally finish yesterday’s tasks tomorrow.